-This year's awards ceremony will be held at the Holiday Inn Downtown Plaza, 300 J Street, Sacramento, CA on Saturday, October 5, 2013 at 6:00pm.
+This year's awards ceremony will be held at the Holiday Inn Downtown Plaza, 300 J Street, Sacramento, CA on Saturday, October 11, 2014.

 MEDAL OF VALOR: The Medal of Valor will be awarded to individuals that voluntarily risk their own life to an extraordinary degree in saving or attempting to save the life of another person, or voluntarily sacrificed themselves in a heroic manner for the benefit of others.

 Click here to learn how you can become a CSFA Valor Awards Program sponsor!

 AWARD OF MERIT: The Award of Merit will be awarded to individuals who voluntarily assist others in emergency situations with limited risk to themselves.

 CERTIFICATE OF RECOGNITION: The Certificate of Recognition may be issued by any Board member to a recipient within that Board member's area of responsibility.

 LETTER OF RECOGNITION: A Letter of Recognition will be sent over the CSFA President signature to recognize individuals that voluntarily assist others in emergency situations with little or no risk to themselves and have not qualified for Medal of Valor, Unit Citation, or Merit Awards.

 Dr. Jeremy Kilburn